rlopezlara/InClassExercise/README.md

 <br/>
 The Ionic Extension for Visual Studio Code (VS Code) is a powerful tool that enhances the development experience when working with Ionic projects.
 It provides a variety of features to streamline, improve your workflow, including Code Snippets, Ionic Commands, and Integrated Debugging and Live Server Preview, among others.
 <br/>
-<h4>Run your project in Visual Studio Android, using these commands:</h4>
+<h4>If you want to run your project in Visual Studio Android, using these commands:</h4>
 <li>npm install @capacitor/core @capacitor/cli</li>
 <li>npm install @capacitor/android</li>
 <li>npx cap add android</li>